tostaylo/song-recommender/README.md

     `sbt "runMain recommender.SongRecommender"`

-3. Start a producer to produce messages to the input topic a song id can be found in the `main/resources/data/spotify_songs.csv` file.
+3. Start a producer to produce messages to the input topic.
+A song id can be found in the `main/resources/data/spotify_songs.csv` file.

    `kcat -b localhost:9092 -t song-input-topic -K: -P << EOF
     1:{song id here}